History, tourist information, and nearby accommodation

 Barp Frobost chambered cairn - 4.4 miles (Prehistoric Site)

-Nearest Accommodation to Ormacleit Castle:
+Nearest Holiday Cottages to Ormacleit Castle:

 Nearby accommodation is calculated 'as the crow flies' from Ormacleit Castle.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.